thuanquang/SATExtension/README.md

 ### The Quiz Modal

 When you visit a blocked site, a quiz modal will appear, blocking the page.
 You must select an answer (for multiple-choice) or type your answer (for numeric questions) and click "Submit".
 If you are correct, the page will become accessible.

+#### Enhanced User Experience with Countdown Timer

+When you answer a question correctly, the extension now provides an enhanced experience:

+- **📖 Immediate Explanation**: If the question has an explanation, it appears immediately with enhanced styling
+- **⏱️ 10-Second Countdown**: A visual countdown timer shows when the popup will close automatically (configurable in `config.js`)
+- **🖱️ Click to Close**: You can click outside the popup to close it immediately instead of waiting
+- **🎨 Better Visual Design**: Explanations are displayed in an attractive gradient box with clear formatting
+- **📱 Scrollable Content**: Long explanations can be scrolled within the popup without affecting the background page

+This gives you time to review the explanation and understand why your answer was correct before continuing to browse.

 ### Extension Popup